tus/TUSKit/README.md

 TUSKit is a ready to use tus client for iOS.

+## tus 1.0 UPDATE
+We are now tus 1.0 compatabile!

+Other updates include a new initialization NSDictionary parameter called 'uploadheaders' which allows for easy HTTP Header passing in case your API requries additional headers.

 ## Usage

 To run the example project, clone the repo, and run `pod install` from the Example directory first.